CharulBhanawat13/CRM/CRP/DailyTask.md

 - Make changes for calling a PHP method through accordian
 - Test the code
 - Looking for UI of Accordian or popOver
+- Add an notification bell icon
+- improve the UI
 -